6 considerations for selecting a new duty weapon

 5. Don’t forget the extras.

 It’s natural to focus on the firearm itself, but it’s important to remember that it’s part of a system, and there are other pieces of the puzzle that merit attention.
-In example, the CHP has its own gunsmith operation to maintain the fleet of issued pistols, but it was important to include a manufacturer-support package as part of the contract, to ensure a ready supply of spare parts, technical information and warranty service.
+For example, the CHP has its own gunsmith operation to maintain the fleet of issued pistols, but it was important to include a manufacturer-support package as part of the contract, to ensure a ready supply of spare parts, technical information and warranty service.

 The CHP contract specified that each pistol would be delivered with five duty magazines, to ensure that each officer would have the required duty load (one in the gun, two in a pouch) and an extra pair of magazines.
 Since magazines wear out with normal use and exposure to the abuses of the patrol environment, it was an excellent idea for the CHP to build some ready spares into the contract.
 Incidentally, the CHP encourages its officers to carry the extra magazines on their belt or in a “go bag” at the officer’s discretion, which is a great idea – particularly for officers who may be working remote areas without backup nearby.